mattcurrie/gb-save-states/README.md

 Submit an [issue](https://github.com/mattcurrie/gb-save-states/issues) and hopefully someone will create a patch for you.

 If you have a bit of Game Boy assembly knowledge then you can create a patch yourself.
-Documentation coming soon.
+[Check out the How To document](src/HOW-TO.md)

 # Limitations